stridera/robotron2084gym/README.md

 python main.py
 ```

+## Configs

+Everything is configurable.
+You can either modify `robotron/engine/config.yaml` directly or copy it and provide it to the engine via the `config_path` argument.
+You can use this to change the number of enemies per level, how fast enemies move, or how many bullets/enemies they spawn.

+The current one is optimized for machine learning and has some changes from live.
+(Like, we don't gain extra lives.)
+The `config.yaml.defult` file is as close to the real game as I could make it.

 ## OpenAI Gym

 This was designed to have a similar structure to OpenAI Gym games.
 It supports the `reset()` and `step()` functions.
 You can look at [main.py](main.py) and see how it can be used.